 To edit an existing course:

-- Locate the course you want to edit, hover over it and click the pen (edit) icon that appears.
+- Hover over the course you want to edit on the ALL COURSES tab of the Courses page and click the pen (edit) icon that appears.

-- Make edits to the content and settings of the course using the tabs on the Edit Course page.
+- Make edits to the content and settings of the course on the Edit Course page.

 Managing the content and settings of a course

-The Edit Course page contains the following tabs, enabling you to manage the content and settings of the course:
+The Edit Course page contains the following tabs which enable you to manage the content and settings of the course:

 - INFORMATION - Provide or update course and author details.

-- SETTINGS - Set or update enrolment requirements, group access, and sales details, as well as a Slack channel.
+- SETTINGS - Set or update enrolment requirements, group access, and sales details.

-- CUSTOMISATION - Set or update the page layout for the course page and indicate whether learners can review the course or not.
-This tab is only available if you firstly turn on the 'Show customisation settings for all courses in your enterprise' toggle on the CUSTOMISATION tab of your enterprise settings.
+- CUSTOMISATION - Set or update the course page layout and indicate whether learners can review the course or not.
+This tab is only available if the 'Enable course creators to customise the layout of individual courses' toggle is enabled on the CUSTOMISATION tab of your learning space settings.

-- IMAGES - Upload thumbnail and header images.
+- IMAGES - Upload or change thumbnail and header images.

 Adding modules to a course

-In Clui, courses are structured using various module types.
-A modular course structure gives you, as a course creator, flexibility when creating or editing courses.
+In Clui, a range of course modules are available for creating courses.
+A modular course structure gives added flexibility when creating or editing courses.